run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 ### Procedures

-Register the procedures for the service, which will be used by the continuity management to trigger and control the service restoration activities
+!!! tip " "

+    Procedures used by Continuity process for keep the service running in desater recovery need.

 | Function                     | Description     |
 |------------------------------|-----------------|
 | New Service Procedure        | Create New      |